MihaiElisei/GenderEqualityInTech/README.md

 #### **1.1 Target Audience**

-* This project is aimed at any woman who has experience working in tech and who wishes to volunteer her time to act as a mentor to younger women in school and university to help assist the gender gap that exists in tech.
+This project is aimed at two audiences.
+The first audience is any woman who is currently working in the field of tech/STEM and who wishes to volunteer her time to act as a mentor to younger women in school and university who are working towards a career in tech/STEM.

+The second audience the site is aimed at is girls who are currently in high school or university and who wish to pursue a career in tech/STEM.

 #### **1.2 Visitor goals**

 * As a student, or woman considering a career in tech i want to be able to search this site for mentors that may be able to mentor me during my education in tech/STEM.
-I want to be able to post my profile to the site as well so mentors who are browsing the site can see the subjects i am interested in and am perusing.
+I want to be able to post my profile to the site as well so mentors who are listed on the site can see the subjects i am interested in and that i am perusing.

 * For women who are currently working in tech/STEM i want to be able to post my profile on the site so students can see what field i specialize in and for them to contact me to request mentor assistance.

 #### **1.3 Business goals**

-* No business or monetary goals, the site is aimed at helping support young women during their education years so they may choose and stick with a career in tech.
+* No business or monetary goals, the site is aimed at helping support young women during their education years so they may choose and stick with a career in tech/STEM.

 #### **1.4 User Stories**